Memristor-Based Meta-Learning for Fast mmWave Beam Prediction in Non-Stationary Environments: M-ML Aided Beam Prediction

 where the parameter $\beta$ is the learning rate of the outer model, and $\mathbf{V}_d^{e,i}$ accounts for the beamforming matrix corresponding to the $d$th data point of group $i$ at the $e$th epoch.

 During the testing period, we dynamically add the test data $D_{t}^{(i)}$ collected in real time to the memory set $\mathcal{M}^{(i)}_{t}$.\footnote{These new data capture the important characteristics and subtle patterns of the new environment.} Subsequently, we combine these new data with the existing data into $\mathcal{M}^{(i)}_{t}$ which serves as the input to the neural networks to jointly participate in the next round of testing and training.
-This approach not only enriches the model's knowledge of the new environment, but also provides more information for the model to adjust and optimize its own parameters.
+This approach not only enriches the model's knowledge of the new environment, but also provides more information for the model to adjust and optimize its own parameters, thus achieving more accurate prediction and higher performance in the new environment.